We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 What are turkey cranberry pies?

 These miniature pies are a creative way to use up leftover turkey from Thanksgiving or Christmas.
-They are made with a sturdy homemade pastry filled with layers of leftover cranberry sauce, sliced potatoes, and a turkey-gravy mixture.
+They are made with a sturdy homemade pastry filled with layers of leftover cranberry sauce, sliced potatoes, and a meat and gravy mixture.

-I invented this recipe for turkey cranberry pies back in 2017; however, they are similar to British chicken, bacon, and apricot pies.
-Individual meat pies, like pork pies, are a popular main course in England, so these mini pies ultimately have their origins in British cuisine.
+I invented this recipe back in 2017; however, they are similar to British chicken, bacon, and apricot pies.
+Individual meat pies are a popular main course in England, so these ultimately have their origins in British cuisine.

 How long is leftover turkey good for in the fridge?

-The main ingredients of these turkey pies are leftover turkey mixed with homemade gravy, cranberry sauce, sliced potatoes, and pastry.
+The main ingredients are leftover turkey mixed with homemade gravy, cranberry sauce, sliced potatoes, and pastry.
 See the suggestions below if you want to make this recipe vegan or try out a substitution or variation.

 Yes, technically you can make a vegan version of these turkey cranberry pies.
-Be sure to use vegan butter and non-dairy milk, and substitute sauteed portobello mushrooms or chickpeas for the leftover turkey.
+Be sure to use vegan butter and non-dairy milk, and substitute sauteed portobello mushrooms or chickpeas for the meat.
 Use a vegan egg wash on the pastry.

-Yes, you can make these pies gluten free.
+Yes, you can make them gluten free.
 Make sure to use a gluten free pastry recipe, and thicken the gravy with cornstarch instead of wheat flour.
 Double-check that all of your ingredients are certified gluten free and have not been cross-contaminated by gluten-containing foods.

 - Salad.
 Choose something light, like arugula tossed with garlic and lemon juice.